tschamm/boschshc-hass/README.md

 For installation, follow these steps to add Bosch Smart Home devices to `HomeAssistant`.

 1. Install bosch_shc custom component
-2. Generate a certificate/key pair
-3. Register a new client on the SHC device
-4. Configure bosch_shc integration in HA.
+2. Configure bosch_shc integration in HA.

 1.)
 To install `bosch_shc` as custom component, inside your HA configuration directory create a new folder called  `custom_components`.
 This is the folder that Home Assistant will look at when looking for custom code.
 Install the custom component there:
 Just copy paste the content of the `boschshc-hass/bosch_shc` folder in your  `config/custom_components`  directory.
 As example, you will get the  `entity.py`  file in the following path:  `config/custom_components/bosch_shc/entity.py`.
 Afterwards, restart `HomeAssistant`.

-2.) + 3.)
-Follow the [official guide](https://github.com/BoschSmartHome/bosch-shc-api-docs/tree/master/postman#register-a-new-client-to-the-bosch-smart-home-controller) for setting up a new SSL certificate public / private key pair and for registering this certificate on the Bosch SHC step by step.
-As a result, you obtained a generated SSL certificate key pair which is registered for accessing and controlling the SHC.

-4.)
+2.)
 For configuration of `bosch_shc` custom component, follow the steps described in [configuration](#configuration).
-During configuration, you have to enter the obtained credentials from step 2.) by providing the path to your public and private key pair of your SSL certificate.
+During configuration, you have to enter the password of your SHC, which you defined during setup of your SHC.

 # Configuration